 Cat Sitting: the Perfect Alternative to a Cattery

 The temporary care for domesticated cats at home is called cat sitting.
 As a cat owner you look for sitters to stay with your feline pets while you are away, keeping them safe and comfortable in their own home.
-At HouseSitMatch.com we can help you connect with ID and Police checked sitters to care for your pets.
+At HouseSitMatch.com we can help you connect with ID and Police checked live in cat sitters.
+It’s a perfect cattery alternative!

 Why do cat owners need cat sitters